living-atlases/generator-living-atlas/README.md

 ## Ansible wrapper

-Furthermore, an ansible wrapper is generated to facilitate the use of the inventories, very useful for starting deployments.
-This is the help of the wrapper:
+Furthermore the utility `ansiblew` is generated, an `ansible-playbook` wrapper that can help you to use the inventories and can be easily modificable by you to your needs.
+It depends on `python-docopt` package.
+Help output:

 ```
-./ansiblew --help
+$ ./ansiblew --help

 This is an ansible wrapper to help you to exec the different playbooks with your
 inventories.